plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Monk/Monk Class.md

 ### Exploits Known

-You learn `3` Exploits from the [*Monk Exploit List*](./Monk%20Exploit%20List.md).
+You learn `3` Exploits from the [*Monk Exploit List*][MEL].
 The "Exploits" column of the Monk Table shows when you learn more Exploits of your choice.
 To learn a Exploit, you must be able to learn Exploits of its level, as well as meet any other prerequisites (listed under **Pre-requisites** in the Exploit's entry).

 Whenever you gain a Monk level, you can replace one of the Exploits you learnt from this class with another Exploit from the *Monk Exploit List*.